 \looseness-1 Knowledge editing aims to modify a model $M$ such that for a specific query $Q$ prediction/knowledge ($\hat{K} = M(Q)$) is updated to a desired target $K_{\text{new}}$, while preserving the model’s behavior on all other inputs.
 That is, after applying a knowledge editing process $\mathcal{E}$ on the original model $M$, we wish to obtain an edited model $M'$ which satisfies $M'(Q) = K_{\text{new}}$ while ensuring $M(Q') = M'(Q')$, for all queries $Q' \neq Q$.
 It typically consists of two phases: (i) identifying the layer to edit, and (ii) modifying the parameters of the selected layer.
 After selecting a layer block $L$, the editing procedure $\mathcal{E}$ produces a knowledge-edited model $M' = \mathcal{E}(M; L, Q, K_{\text{new}})$.
 Different editing methods formalize \( \mathcal{E} \) using various optimization-based or closed-form methods \cite{meng2022locatingRome, gupta2024rebuilding, meng2023memit, gupta2024emmet, li2024pmet}, but they share the common objective of enforcing the target behavior specified by $(Q, K_{\text{new}})$ while limiting collateral changes outside the edited layers.

-During our investigation of knowledge localization, we notice the choice of editing layer plays a significant role in final editing performance.
-Specifically, we observe an intriguing phenomenon: despite the diversity of the underlying information or knowledge, a majority of samples consistently select the same editing layer.
-This observation motivates us to explore the following two fundamental questions: \begin{itemize} \item \textit{Does there exist a fixed “golden” layer, or a small set of fixed “golden” layers, that achieves near-optimal performance for knowledge editing when compared to the sample-wise optimal layer?} \item \textit{If such a golden layer exists, can it be efficiently identified without resorting to extensive trial-and-error across multiple editing runs?} \end{itemize}
+Moreover, as demonstrated in past work \cite{hase2023does}, the choice of editing layer plays a significant role in final editing performance.
+Specifically, in our investigations on knowledge localization, we observe an intriguing phenomenon: despite the diversity of the underlying information or knowledge, a majority of samples consistently select the same editing layer.
+This observation motivates us to explore the following two fundamental questions: \begin{itemize}[nosep,leftmargin=2em] \looseness-1\item \textit{Does there exist a fixed “golden” layer, or a small set of fixed “golden” layers, that achieves near-optimal performance for knowledge editing when compared to the sample-wise optimal layer?} \item \textit{If such a golden layer exists, can it be efficiently identified without resorting to extensive trial-and-error across multiple editing runs?} \end{itemize}